MicroBlocksCN/microblocks-site/data/markdown/setup-chromebook.md

 Open the Chromebook app launcher and click the MicroBlocks bunny icon.

 You can pin the MicroBlocks app to make it easy to open in the future.

-Once the MicroBlocks app is open, you can proceed to **Setting up your board**.